In 2022, tuition for full-time students at Johnson University Florida was $17,384 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Johnson University Florida undergrads use financial aid to to cover the cost of tuition.
-In 2021, 149 of the 182 undergrads enrolled received financial aid.
-Johnson University Florida meets 55 percent of the demonstrated financial need for undergraduates.
+The majority of Johnson University Florida undergrads use financial aid to finance their education.
+In 2022, 111 of the 149 undergrads enrolled received financial aid.
+Johnson University Florida meets 42.7% of the demonstrated financial need for undergraduates.

-The average financial aid package for a full-time, first-year student is around $12,022 a year.
-Around 77 percent of Johnson University Florida undergrads take out student loans to cover any remaining costs.
-Johnson University Florida graduates who have student loans graduate with an average of $21,948 of student loan debt.
+The average financial aid package for a full-time, first-year student is around $13,548 a year.
+Around 72% of Johnson University Florida undergrads take out student loans to cover any remaining costs.
+Johnson University Florida graduates who have student loans graduate with an average of $21,127 of student loan debt.

 The average debt for each loan type varies.